 Segment 1 teaches the fundamentals of driving including speed control and steering control.
 The classroom learning is combined with the "behind the wheel" application to apply the concepts learned.
 While they are learning to control the vehicle, specific objectives are added regarding:

 rules of right of way

 The age requirement for Segment 1 is 14 years 8 months old by the first day of class.
-Each student is required to complete the classrooom portion, the driving portion, and pass a state mandated 80 question multiple choice test with a 70% or better grade.
+Each student is required to complete the classroom portion, the driving portion, and pass a state mandated 80 question multiple choice test with a 70% or better grade.
 At the successful conclusion of segment 1, a green certificate of completion will be provided.
-This certificate, along with a social security card, original birth certifiicate, and two pieces of mail are required at the Secretary of State office in order to obtain a driving permit.
+This certificate, along with a social security card, original birth certificate, two pieces of mail, and a parent/guardian are required at the Secretary of State office in order to obtain a driving permit.

 Segment 2 covers the dangers and risks of driving, including: road rage, drinking and driving, texting and driving, drag racing, too many passengers, and not staying focused on the road.
 It also includes a refresher of Segment 1 course objectives.
 Students must drive on their permit for a minimum of three months after successful completion of Segment 1 and have logged a minimum of 30 hours (at least 2 hours of which are at night) before attending Segment 2.
 Segment 2 meets for three consecutive nights.
 Each student is required to attend all three classes and pass a state mandated 20 question, muliple choice test with a 70% or better.
 At the successful completion of Segment 2, a white certificate of completion will be provided.
 This certificate is to be kept in a safe place and taken with to the 3rd Party Road Test.